+Trump Administration Hits Some Immigrants In U.S. Illegally With Fines Up To $500,000

-Trump Administration Sends Out Notices Of $500,000 Fines For Those In U.S. Illegally
+Trump Administration Hits Some Immigrants In U.S. Illegally With Fines Up To $500,000

-The Trump administration is now seeking to fine some people in the United States illegally hundreds of thousands of dollars for failing to take steps to leave after being ordered to do so, according to government documents obtained by NPR.
+The Trump administration is seeking to fine some immigrants, who are in the United States illegally, hundreds of thousands of dollars for failing to take steps to leave after being ordered to do so, according to government documents obtained by NPR.

 The Department of Homeland Security sent out a batch of notices across the country to targeted individuals ordering them to pay fines of up to nearly $500,000 for "failing to depart the U.S. as previously agreed," among other factors.